 2017: 300 balloon performances

-2018: Most visited art non-profit online & most visited fully independent art blog. #9 in terms of visitors if ranked amongst all commercial galleries while outranking most museums, galleries and other art institutions.
+2018: Most visited art non-profit online & most visited fully independent art blog while outranking most museums, galleries and other art institutions.

 2019: Projects in 100 countries

 Public Delivery is not funded by any institution or cooperation.
 While we accept partnerships for specific projects, we are entirely independent in our day to day work.
 This allows us to speak about inconvenient topics, often from different perspectives, or pursue projects that are completely dedicated to free speech and equality.